How to Write a Cover Letter: Essential Guidelines and Examples

 Notice the difference?
 This is what you need to do.

-Step 6: Explain Why You Are a Good Fit for the Job
+Step 6: Explain why you are a good fit for the job

 In the body of your cover letter for your resume, give a comprehensive view of your professional life and showcase your personality.
 This is your moment to reveal your true capabilities to a potential employer.